symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 You're about to take a **big** step with the application.
 With one file handling all requests, you can centralize things such as security handling, configuration loading, and routing.
-In this application, ``index.php`` must now be smart enough to render the blog list page *or* the blog show page based on the requested URI:
+In this application, ``index.php`` must now be smart enough to render the blog post list page *or* the blog post show page based on the requested URI:

 .. code-block:: html+php